A SAM-guided Two-stream Lightweight Model for Anomaly Detection: Experiments

 For the purpose of ensuring fair comparisons with other studies, we use the results reported in the original papers or the results re-evaluated by~\cite{zhang2023destseg,zhang2023prototypical}.
 In cases where results are not available, we indicate with a hyphen (`-').

 Table~\ref{tab:tab1} presents the results of anomaly detection and localization on the MVTec dataset.
 On average, our method achieves a competitive performance and secures the highest score for 9 out of 15 classes.
-To provide a comprehensive overview of anomaly localization capabilities, we include additional PRO metric results in Table~\ref{tab:tab2}.
-In 5 out of 15 classes, our method achieves a superior PRO score and it remains comparable to state-of-the-art in the remaining classes.
 The specific results in Figure~\ref{fig1} are shown in Table~\ref{tab:tab1}, our method achieves the most efficient method and the second-fastest inference speed, demonstrating the model efficiency and mobile-friendliness of our STLM.

 All experiments are consistently conducted on an NVIDIA GeForce RTX 3090.
 Notably, we attempt to analyze the reason why our STLM has fewer parameters than DeSTSeg but longer inference times is \textbf{the software and hardware optimization works for ResNet-like frameworks are more mature compared to Transformer}~\cite{Li_2023_ICCV}.
 The optimal inference speed of the image encoder requires further study, which we plan to optimize in future work.